-Using Intelligent Video Analytics, the outlines of detected objects are displayed in these colors:
+Using Essential Video Analytics or Intelligent Video Analytics, the outlines of detected objects are displayed in following colors:

-- Red: Objects that generate an alarm event under the current settings appear on the camera image inside a red outline. - Orange: An object that triggered an alarm event but does not generate another one appears inside an orange outline (example: object has crossed a line).
+- Red: Objects that generate an alarm event under the current settings appear on the camera image inside a red outline. - Orange: An object that has triggered one alarm event but does not generate another appears inside an orange outline (example: object has crossed a line).
 During forensic search, an object that triggers an alarm event has an orange outline from the beginning. - Yellow: Objects that are detected as moving but do not generate an alarm event under the current settings appear inside a yellow outline.

-Show VCA trajectories
+Show VCA traiectories

-For devices with Essential Video Analytics or Intelligent Video Analytics, the trajectories (motion lines of objects) from the video content analysis are shown in the live video image if a corresponding analysis type is activated.
-The trajectory is shown as a green line that follows the object's base point.
+When this option is activated, the trajectories (motion lines of objects) from the video content analysis are displayed in the live video image if a corresponding analysis type is activated.
+The trajectory is shown as a green line following the object base point.